 Duties include the initiation of medical charts, transcription of dictated medical records, and retrieval of medical charts.
 Scans records and audits them to ensure patient information, treatments and diagnoses are accurately classified using ICD-10, Current Procedural Terminology (CPT) and/or Healthcare Common Procedure Coding System (HCPCS).
 Must have experience with electronic medical record imaging/scanning software.
-Strong knowledge of medical terminology and procedures, as well as the legal aspects of medical record administration, required.
+Strong knowledge of medical terminology and procedures, as well as the legal aspects of medical record administration, is required.

 Insurance Authorization Clerk

 Responsible for tracking and obtaining authorization from insurance carriers for services rendered.
-Experience with electronic medical records and knowledge of medical terminology required.
+Experience with electronic medical records and knowledge of medical terminology is required.
 Customer service abilities, including strong written and verbal communication skills, are essential.